Make That Display

-Now I just have to translate this servo movement into a Detour Guy moving a flag.
+Now you just have to translate this servo movement into a Detour Guy moving a flag.
 Next tech: Elmer's glue, foam board, and an X-acto knife.

-First: I have print out Anad's collage and his Detour Guy.
+First: you have to print out Anad's collage and his Detour Guy.

 A lesson learned in the process: Since Kinko's has been taken over by FedEx, printing expertise is in short supply.

-On my first two visits to a Kinkos/FedEx I had to instruct the guy at the counter how to work the machines.
+On your first two visits to a Kinkos/FedEx you have to instruct the guy at the counter how to work the machines.

-Both times, I had strong suspicions that the guy was really a delivery guy, not a printing guy.
-I suspected this because both times the guys were wearing their delivery uniforms
+Both times, you have strong suspicions that the guy is really a delivery guy, not a printing guy.
+You suspect this because both times the guys are wearing their delivery uniforms.

-After that I sought out a dedicated printer guy: the kind of person who does business cards, and tabletop tents FULL TIME.
+After that you seek out a dedicated printer guy: the kind of person who does business cards, and tabletop tents FULL TIME.

 For them printing out versions of Adan's work: easy.